charmbracelet/huh/README.md

 )
 ```

-`huh` separates forms into groups (you can think of groups as pages).
+`huh?` separates forms into groups (you can think of groups as pages).
 Groups
 are made of fields (e.g. `Select`, `Input`, `Text`).
 We will set up three
 groups for the customer to fill out.